Kong/docs.konghq.com/app/enterprise/2.1.x/deployment/upgrades/migrations.md

   on the same Service.
 See
   [authorization provider strategy](/enterprise/{{page.kong_version}}/developer-portal/administration/application-registration/).
 * [Hybrid mode](/enterprise/{{page.kong_version}}/deployment/hybrid-mode/).
 If you
-  are currently running {{site.ee_product_name}} in hybrid mode, generate certificates and update your configurations to include telemetry settings for the Control Plane and Data Plane so that [Vitals](/enterprise/{{page.kong_version}}//vitals/overview/) can function properly.
-If you are currently running in classic (traditional) and want to run in hybrid mode instead, follow the hybrid mode [installation instructions](/enterprise/{{page.kong_version}}/deployment/hybrid-mode-setup/) after running the migration.
+  are planning on running {{site.ee_product_name}} in hybrid mode, generate certificates and update your configurations to include telemetry settings for the Control Plane and Data Plane so that [Vitals](/enterprise/{{page.kong_version}}//vitals/overview/) can function properly.
+If you are currently running 1.5.x in classic (traditional) mode and want to run in hybrid mode instead, follow the hybrid mode [installation instructions](/enterprise/{{page.kong_version}}/deployment/hybrid-mode-setup/) after running the migration.
 Custom plugins
   (either your own plugins or third-party plugins that are not shipped with Kong)